pszajows/ollama_how_to/README.md

 - It is possible to calculate embeddings from the models used.
 There is another endpoint in the API for that.
 For details see: https://github.com/ollama/ollama/blob/main/docs/api.md#generate-embeddings
 - It is possible to bind subsequent calls into chat conversation with the model using *context* parameter.
 It is also possible to stream response as a series of JSON objects.
 For details see: https://github.com/ollama/ollama/blob/main/docs/api.md#parameters
+- It is possible to import own models to be used with Ollama.
+For details see: https://github.com/ollama/ollama/blob/main/docs/import.md

 ## [optional] How to route trafic to Ollama server from a different port?